New Azerbaijan Party

 The New Azerbaijan Party (Yeni Azərbaycan Partiyası, YAP) is the ruling political party in Azerbaijan, founded on 21 November 1992 under the leadership of Heydar Aliyev.
 After his election as President of Azerbaijan on 3 October 1993, and the party's victory at 1995 parliamentary elections, YAP became the ruling party, a position it has held since.
 President Ilham Aliyev has been chairman of YAP since its 3rd congress held on 26 March 2005.

 YAP is a member of the International Conference of Asian Political Parties (ICAPP) and an observer member of the Centrist Democrat International.
+The party's rule over the country has been described as authoritarian.

 Ideology

 The party's stated ideologies are lawfulness, secularism, and Azerbaijani nationalism.
 It wants to build a "social-oriented" economy, and lists civil solidarity and social justice as the basis of its ideology.
 The founder of the party, Heydar Aliyev, was a member of the Communist Party of the Soviet Union until July 1991.

-The New Azerbaijan Party's program highlights the main tasks aimed at strengthening the state independency, building the democratic, legal and secular state and ensuring the peaceful and prosperous life of the citizens.
+The New Azerbaijan Party's program highlights the main tasks which it states are aimed at strengthening the state independency, building the democratic, legal and secular state and ensuring the peaceful and prosperous life of the citizens.
 The principles of an independent state, lawfulness, creative progress, Azerbaijanism, civil solidarity and social justice have been declared as the basis of the party's ideology.